It was Socrates who said, “My only regret is that I have no regrets.”

 Daughter: But….but…..*sniff* *sniff*….then I would be…..*sniff* *tears* *lip* *sniff* *big tears*…so lonely without you *HUGE lip* *sniff* *tears*…and mommy.

 At this point, I had a choice.
 Stay the course, and drive the point home, or fold like a fuckin’ Pick ‘n Save tent in a hurricane.
 Call me Mister tent.

 But I still regret making my little daughter ever think that there was a scenario where she would be without her family.

 6. After vacationing for six weeks in Australia, at the tender age of eighteen, my Aunt who lived there said I could stay as long as I wanted.
 On the plane ride back I remember looking out the window thinking that I wanted to stay.
 I should have stayed.
 I wanted to stay.
 But I was too scared.
-Who knows, I could have been Mr. @RogueTraderette if I had.
+Who knows, what my life would like if I did.

 7. Wasting the years I had with my grandparents.
-There was so much love and knowledge that they wanted to share with me, but I couldn’t wait to get out of the various Thanksgiving, Christmas, or Birthday celebrations to join my random friends, most of whom I am no longer in touch with anymore, at the bar.
+There was so much love and knowledge that they wanted to share with me, but I couldn’t wait to get out of the various Thanksgiving, Christmas, or Birthday celebrations to join my random friends – most of whom I am no longer in touch with – at a bar.

 By the way, my reading of the line was, “See this watch?
 Do you see this watch?
 It’s pretty isn’t it?
 I bet you wish you had one you stupid jerky guy.”